-There are a theoretically infinite amount of potential timeframes (TF's) we could analyze for any given market, however there are some common ones that a majority of market participants and technicians use for their analysis: the monthly, weekly, daily, 4-hour (240min), 2-hour (120min), 1-hour (240min), 30 minute, and the 15 minute charts.
-We occasionally use the 1 and 5 minute charts when markets are moving fast, however during normal market conditions they provide too many false signals to make them truly effective.
+There is a theoretically infinite amount of potential timeframes (TF's) we could analyze for any given market, however there are some common ones that a majority of market participants and technicians use for their analysis: the monthly, weekly, daily, 4-hour (240min), 2-hour (120min), 1-hour (240min), 30 minute, and the 15 minute charts.
+We occasionally use the 1 and 5-minute charts when markets are moving fast, however during normal market conditions they provide too many false signals to make them truly effective.

 One of the most basic, but perhaps most important, tools that technicians utilize are lines of support, resistance, and trend.
 These are important because they give us reference points to key off of as we trek through these frontier markets.

 Let’s start by defining terms which are often misused so that we are all starting from the same place.
 Support levels (lines) are prices at which there should be a floor underneath the market due to buyers clustering around historically significant levels.
 Resistance refers to price levels at which there should be a ceiling on the market as sellers tend to cluster around historical levels above the current market price.
 When we refer to trend, we are simply talking the direction in which the market is heading over a specific timeframe (think back to our discussion on Timeframe).
 The market can either be moving from the lower left to the upper right on the chart (bullish), from the upper left to the lower right (bearish), or within a range between support and resistance levels.